 96. According to the Programme for International Student Assessment (PISA), a premier global metric for education, the results of Estonian 15-year-olds are the best in Europe and third in the world.

 97. Karl Ernst von Baer, a world famous naturalist and biologist, was born in Estonia to a Baltic German noble family.
 He is considered a founding father of embryology, having discovered the mammalian ovum in 1826.

 98. Estonia once manufactured cars.
 Between 1957 and 1999, a Tallinn-based state-owned factory called TARK produced over 1,300 vehicles, which were similarly designed to Formula 3 racing cars.
 In addition, another factory in Tartu manufactured vans and minibuses.
 Mind you, these were more similar to shoeboxes on wheels than anything else out there.

 99. When Estonians express that something is good, they instead use the word “normal”.

-100. Despite being fucked by foreign powers for hundreds of years, Estonians have managed to survive and ultimately build up a fairly successful independent country.
+100. Despite being screwed by foreign powers for hundreds of years, Estonians have managed to survive and ultimately build up a fairly successful independent country.